Things will change. Things will have to change.

 - Install the software and configure software (Netweaver, Databases, etc)

 - Configure native Azure services (Azure Backup, Azure Log Analytics, etc)

 Using code to build your SAP landscape ensures that the landscape is built consistently.
 Another advantage of using automation is that the results are repeatable.
 You can successfully build and rebuild the same landscape many times safe in the knowledge the end result will always be the same.
 Finally, building from code, once the code is written, means that landscapes can be built very quickly and in parallel.
 For example, manually, it may take one consultant a day to build a HANA database server.
 If you need a cluster with two nodes, it would take two days to build both nodes and a third day to configure and test the cluster.
 With automation, both nodes could be built in parallel and the cluster could be automatically tested all within two hours.

 As well as using automation for the build, Centiq also employs automation to increase speed and consistency during the run phase.
 Tasks mentioned in the previous pillars such as snoozing and patching both benefits from automation to make their execution simpler and less error-prone.

-The best way to sum up automation is to say that it means our customers can deploy their SAP landscape in a consistent and repeatable way and do this quicker than manual process which would be error-prone.
+The best way to sum up automation is to say that it means our customers can deploy their SAP landscape in a consistent and repeatable way and do this quicker than the manual process which would be error-prone.

 Steve Stringer, SAP Design Team